-The new and revised SQUIRE guidelines (SQUIRE 2.0) are here!
-BMJ Quality and Safety published the new guidelines and they are also available on our website.
+The new and revised SQUIRE guidelines (SQUIRE 2.0) and SQUIRE 2.0 Explanation and Elaboration are here!
+BMJ Quality and Safety published the new guidelines and E&E document and they are also available on our website.
 The 2.0 guidelines have been developed over the past 3 years with generous support from the Health Foundation and the Robert Wood Johnson Foundation.

 Greg Ogrinc, MD, MS, was lead faculty on the Institute for Healthcare Improvement (IHI) Open School of Health Professions Global call on January 22, 2016.
 On the WebEx session, he reviewed the need for writing about improvement, introduced the SQUIRE 2.0 guidelines, and led the group through an analysis of a published article.
 You can watch the recording of the session here on the IHI Open School website